kellylana/petAmora/README.md

 ## Usage

 1. Start the server:

    ```
    npm start
    ```

-2. The API will be running on `http://localhost:3000`.
+2. The API will be running on `http://localhost:5000/`.

 ## Endpoints

 - **POST /api/auth/register**: Create a new user.
 - **POST /api/auth/login**: Authenticate a user and return a token.
+- **GET /**: Endpoint to access front-end application.

 ## License